shadowsocks/shadowsocks-rust/README.md

 Detailed explaination could be found in [shadowsocks' documentation](https://github.com/clowwindy/shadowsocks/wiki).

-In shadowsocks-rust, we also have a extended configuration file format, which is able to define more than one server:
+In shadowsocks-rust, we also have a extended configuration file format, which is able to define more than one servers:

 ```json
 {